Innovative biotechnology leader developing transformative new drugs

 NYRADA INC. (NYR.ASX)

 Introduction.
-Nyrada Inc. (ASX:NYR) is an Australian biotechnology company leading the development of small-molecule therapies targeting critical unmet medical needs in neuroprotection and cardioprotection.
-Its lead candidate, NYR-BI03, is a first-in-class Transient Receptor Potential Canonical (TRPC) ion channel blocker designed to mitigate secondary brain and heart damage following traumatic brain injury (TBI), stroke, and myocardial ischemia-reperfusion injury.
+Nyrada Inc. (ASX:NYR) is a clinical-stage Australian biotechnology company developing small-molecule therapies targeting critical unmet needs in neuro- and cardioprotection.
+Its lead candidate, XolatrypTM, is a first-in-class Transient Receptor Potential Canonical (TRPC) ion channel inhibitor designed to mitigate secondary brain injury after stroke and traumatic brain injury (TBI).
+Additionally, Xolatryp reduces heart muscle damage and improves cardiac function following myocardial ischemia-reperfusion injury (MIRI) and associated arrhythmias.

 KEY INVESTMENT INSIGHTS